Integrability and non-Integrability in N=2 SCFTs and their Holographic Backgrounds: Introduction

 The structure of the rest of the paper is as follows: In section \ref{sec:Simple} we will place the general strategy of the paper---described above-- in the context of the simple example of strings in a background obtained by non-Abelian T-duality on $\mathbb{R} \times S^3$.
 Both numerical and analytic approaches used to diagnose non-integrability turn out to be negative, a result which we explain by explicitly illustrating the Lax-formulation of the dynamics.\footnote{Despite this example, it should be emphasised that failure to detect non-integrability in a particular truncation does not in general imply integrability is present.} This study is complemented with the material in Appendix \ref{sec:Tech}, where we review the analytical techniques required.
 In section \ref{sec:GM} we move to the study of wrapped string configurations in gravity duals to ${\cal N}=2 $ SCFTs as outlined in the strategy described above.
 We find that in generic Gaiotto-Maldacena backgrounds, dual to ${\cal N}=2$ SCFTs, the string soliton's equations of motion have non-Liouvillian solutions.
 As a consequence, the background and the dual SCFT are non-integrable.
-A numerical analysis complementing our analytic findings is presented in Section \ref{section-num-an}.
 We conclude in Section \ref{concl}.
 Other appendices complement the presentation, making our technical results more solid.